 Explore your interests before college

 If you have a passion for a certain subject and would like to explore it before college, here is your chance to do so—with one of the world's leading research universities.
 The Rochester Pre-College Online Program offers courses designed for high school students ages 13 and up.
-Each course features engaging video by Rochester faculty and live sessions with University mentors.
+Each course features engaging video by Rochester faculty and access to mentors.
 The program is available year-round, and the online format lets you study anywhere, anytime, at your own pace.

 Multiple 2- and 4-week sessions

 Personalized Medicine: Customizing Care Through Genetics

 Genetic mapping is making treatment more individualized than ever.
 Step into the brave new world in which genetic science can identify, and in many cases treat, diseases such as addiction, Alzheimer’s, bipolar disorder, even acne.
 If you are interested in pre-med or STEM, this course is a must.